jpoly1219/gambas/docs/docs/series/indexing.md

 func (s *Series) Loc(idx ...[]interface{}) (Series, error)
 ```

-`Loc` returns a range of data at given rows.
+`Loc` accepts index tuples and returns a `Series` object containing data at the given rows.

+Each `idx` item should contain the index of the data you would like to query.
+For multiindex `Series`, you can either pass in the whole index tuple, or the first index.

 ### Example 1: Indexing a single item